ChristerNilsson/2023/023B-SeniorSchack/Seniorschack_Stockholm/Xperiment/index.md

     * style.css can be defined in every folder.
         * Sheets closer to the leaf overrides sheets closer to the root.
         * Try changing color of the links in this folder: ```a {color:green}```

-## files

-This folder contains files you don't want to be processed.

-### Keywords

-* **CON_TENT** is used as a placeholder that will be replaced by folder names, .md names, .link names and other file names stored in the *current* folder.
-* **PO_STS** is used as a placeholder that will be replaced by foldernames, markdown names, link names and other filenames stored in the **files/posts** folder.
-    * Only the latest files will be displayed, as specified by the setting *latestPosts* = 5.